1,000+ Opportunities

 Based on current listing details, eligibility includes: Minnesota governments, businesses, institutions, and organizations.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Approximately $250,000 total Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Approximately $250,000 in total funding Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is June 9, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.